 Jason J. Cervone, LLM

 Jason J. Cervone is a Member at Burns White and co-chair of the Real Estate Group.
 He focuses his practice in the areas of banking, business practices, general liability litigation, and railroad defense litigation.

 Mr. Cervone, a certified commercial lender and approved title attorney, advises clients including purchasers, sellers, and commercial financial institutions in all facets of commercial transactions.
 Mr. Cervone handles asset-based and cash flow lending, leveraged acquisitions and recapitalizations, subordinated debt and mezzanine financings, real estate financings, PennDOT permits for commercial real estate, bulk financial asset acquisitions, and other forms of debt and equity financing.

 In addition, Mr. Cervone has defended multiple railroads in complex litigation matters throughout the northeast, where his primary focus is on occupational related claims.
 Prior to joining Burns White, Mr. Cervone was an Associate with an international law firm practicing in Dallas, Texas.
 There he specialized in corporate finance and general corporate law, with an emphasis on asset management, lender, and financial institution representation.

 Mr. Cervone obtained his Bachelor of Arts degree in both Criminal Justice and Political Science from Westminster College in New Wilmington, Pennsylvania in 1996.
 Subsequently, he obtained his Juris Doctor from the West Virginia University College of Law in 2000, where he became a member of the Order of the Coif.
 Professionally, Mr. Cervone completed the Pennsylvania Bankers Association’s School of Commercial Lending in June 2013 and the National Trial Advocacy College at the University of Virginia.
 In June 2019, Mr. Cervone received his LLM in Taxation with certification in State and Local Tax from the University of Villanova Charles Widger School of Law.

-Admitted to the Texas, Pennsylvania, and West Virginia Bars, Mr. Cervone is also a member of the American Bar Association, the Allegheny County Bar Association, the National Association of Bond Lawyers, the Pittsburgh Chapter of the Risk Management Association, the National Association of Railroad Trial Counsel, and the Pennsylvania Bankers Association, and the Commercial Association of Realtors of Pittsburgh.
+Admitted to the Texas, Pennsylvania, and West Virginia Bars, Mr. Cervone is also a member of the National Association of Railroad Trial Counsel, the Pennsylvania Bankers Association, and the Commercial Association of Realtors of Pittsburgh.